-This section summarises for Cheshire East in 2010 in terms of its people and its places.
+This section summarises the situation for Cheshire East in 2010.
 This summary does not attempt to be a comprehensive overview of everything about Cheshire East but highlights the key features of the area, the main opportunities and strengths which we can build on, the main challenges we face and the major changes on the horizon over the next 15 years which will affect the people and places of Cheshire East.